 Today I would like us to begin to talk about what it means to have JOY in our musings…

-I have by no means learned to live well with JOY and INTENTION.
-I stumble and fall and get up again and take the next step.
-But—I HAVE seen God direct my path over and over and I know that this is true for many of you as well.
+I have by no means learned to live very well with JOY and INTENTION at all.
+I stumble and I fall and I get up again and I take the next step.
+But—I have seen God direct my path over and over and I know that this is true for many of you as well.

 So what is a good definition of JOY?
-The dictionary says:
+The dictionary says joy is:

 This is maybe not such a good biblical definition of joy…